 Michael J. Harris

-Michael J. Harris is an associate at Crowe & Mulvey, LLP.
+Michael J. Harris has been an attorney at Crowe & Mulvey, LLP since 1999.
 His areas of practice include medical malpractice, products liability, automobile accidents, premises liability, and personal injury, with an emphasis on cases involving wrongful death and catastrophic injury.
 Mr. Harris has personally handled hundreds of cases and obtained countless million and multi-million dollar recoveries for his clients through settlement and trial.

 Prior to coming to Crowe & Mulvey, LLP, Mike had already acquired extensive legal experience through his work with the Insurance Fraud Division of the Attorney General’s Office; his advocacy and counseling with a Middlesex County Battered Women’s Clinic; his work with Federal District Court Judge Patti B. Saris; and his zealous advocacy as a public defender for the Dorchester District Court.

-Graduating cum laude from Boston College with degrees in English and Philosophy, Mike’s undergraduate studies included an Advanced Studies Program in England with University College at Oxford University where he concentrated on Shakespeare, the poetry of the Romantic Period, and creative writing.
+Graduating cum laude from Boston College with degrees in English and Philosophy, Mike’s undergraduate studies included an Advanced Studies Program in England with University College at Oxford University, where he concentrated on Shakespeare, the poetry of the Romantic Period, and creative writing.
 Continuing his education at Suffolk University Law School, Mike honed his passion for litigation and trial practice through his litigation-oriented class work, board position on the Moot Court Honor Board, writing and research for the Suffolk Journal of Trial & Appellate Advocacy, and participation in numerous moot court competitions, which earned him the Harold B. Goodwin scholarship as best overall trial advocate.
 Mike’s longstanding commitment to perfect his skills as a trial lawyer has afforded him with the opportunity to give back through his service as a trial coach and judge for Suffolk University Law School’s competitive trial advocacy teams.
-Michael is frequently invited to lecture to experienced trial lawyers throughout Massachusetts, has written on various aspects of trial advocacy, and has been published in the Journal of the Massachusetts Academy of Trial Attorneys, the Suffolk Journal of Trial and Appellate Advocacy, Lawyer’s Weekly, and through his work with various committees within the Massachusetts Continuing Legal Education organization.
+Michael is frequently invited to lecture to experienced trial lawyers throughout Massachusetts, to write on various aspects of trial advocacy, and to advocate on behalf of victims throughout the Commonwealth.
+He has been published in the Journal of the Massachusetts Academy of Trial Attorneys, the Suffolk Journal of Trial and Appellate Advocacy, Lawyer’s Weekly Newspaper, and in publications published by the Massachusetts Continuing Legal Education organization.

 In addition to his contributions to the trial practice field, Mike has worked on state and local legislative endeavors, including drafting a Massachusetts’ Son of Sam law that would prevent criminal offenders from profiting as a result of their crimes and a zoning and licensing ordinance that would restrict adult entertainment in Salem, Massachusetts.
 He is also involved with political campaigns and fundraising that protects the rights of Massachusetts residents throughout the Commonwealth.